 Multiple producers can simultaneously enqueue messages aimed at different targeted recipients.

-Oracle Database Advanced Queuing Implementation of Workflows
+Transactional Event Queues and Advanced Queuing Implementation of Workflows

 Application A begins a workflow by enqueuing Message 1.